maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

      \stack\www\lib\maxima\maximafun.php

-## Other longer term jobs

 ---
 # History of previous versions of STACK

+STACK is a direct development of the CABLE project which ran at the University of Birmingham.
+CABLE was a development of the AiM computer aided assessment system.

-### Version 3.0
+## Version 3.0

 _Not yet released_.
 Target, September 2013.

 Major re-engineering of the code by the Open University, The  University of Birmingham and the University of Helsinki.
 Reporting and documentation added by Ben Holmes.

 This round of development does not plan to introduce major new features, or to make major changes to the core functionality.
 An explicit aim is that "old questions will still work".

 Key features

-* Integration into the quiz of Moodle 2.3.
+* __Major difference:__ Integration into the quiz of Moodle 2.3 as a question type.
 * Support for Maxima up to 5.26.0.
 * Documentation moved from the wiki to within the code base.
 * Move from CVS to GIT.
-* Language support added: nl, de.

-## Changes in features between STACK 2 and STACK 3.
+### Changes in features between STACK 2 and STACK 3.

 * What used to be called Interaction elements are now known as Inputs.
+* A number of other terminology changes have brought STACK's use into line with Moodle's, e.g. Worked solution has changed to "general feedback".
 * Change in the internal name of one answer test `Equal_Com_ASS` changed to `EqualComASS`.
 * Feature "allowed words" dropped from interaction elements.
 * Input "Dropdown" list -> should be automatically imported to "list"